Our 20th Anniversary Season at a Glance

 Jewels in the Choral Crown

-Choralis’ chamber choir, Ēchos, offers a varied program drawn from the world’s great repertoire of a cappella music and other gems.
-Most are well-known and beloved, but come discover some “best kept secrets” as well— from the treasury of English church music, works from the Protestant Reformation, the storehouse of 18th and 19th century German and Austrian music, and American choral works.
+Choralis presents its chamber choir, Ēchos, in a varied program of gems from the world’s great repertoire of a cappella and accompanied music.
+Come and enjoy beloved choral favorites and discover jewels from the treasury of English cathedral music, works from the Protestant Reformation, German and Austrian pieces from the 18th and 19th centuries, and American choral works from the 20th and 21st centuries.

 Featured Charity | Choralis invites concert patrons to learn more at the concert about APOPO HeroRATS, a global non-profit organization that researches, develops, and implements techniques using scent detection rats to help

-clear landmines, detect disease, and other humanitarian purposes.
+clear landmines, detect disease, and serve other humanitarian purposes.